The Satisfiability Threshold for Non-Uniform Random 2-SAT: Snakes and the Second Moment Method

+We can now make this expression as large as we need it if $f$ is sufficiently large, because we assumed $\eps_m>1$.
+Since $f\ge1/\eps_1$ this is the case if $\eps_1$ is sufficiently small.
+Thus, for any given $\eps_E>0$ we can choose $\eps_1$ sufficiently small to guarantee $\Ex{X_t}\ge \eps_E$. \end{proof}

-We now turn to the case $p_1^2=\Theta\left(\sum_{i=1}^n p_i^2\right)$.
-Again, we have to consider different possibilities for the shared clauses of snakes $A$ and $B$ to influence $\Pr{\left(X_A \wedge X_B\right)}$.
-In the proofs of the former case this was rather easy, since we only considered the smallest possible snakes of size $3$.
+We now turn to the application of the second moment method.
+Again, we want to show that $\Prob{X_A=1 \wedge X_B=1}$ for snakes $A$ and $B$ with shared clauses ($F_A\cap F_B\neq\emptyset$) is relatively small compared to $\Ex{X_t}^2$.
+To this end, we have to consider different possibilities for the shared clauses to influence $\Prob{X_A=1 \wedge X_B=1}$.
+In the proofs of the former case this was rather easy, since we only considered the smallest possible snakes of size $t=2$.
 Now the distinction becomes a bit more difficult.
-We will distinguish several cases: If the number of shared clauses is at least $t-1$ then $\Pr{\left(X_A \wedge X_B\right)}$ is by roughly a factor of $(1+\eps)^t$ smaller than $\Ex{X_t}^2$.
-If the shared clauses form at least two connected sub-formulas, then there are enough variable appearances pre-defined for $B$ to make $\Pr{\left(X_A \wedge X_B\right)}$ sufficiently small.
-The last case is that there is only one connected sub-formula, which is a lot smaller than $t-1$.
-In that case we have to carefully consider what happens to the central variable from $B$, since this variable appears most times in $B$ and the many appearances take degrees of freedom away from other variables, therefore making $\Pr{\left(X_A \wedge X_B\right)}$ small.
+We will distinguish several cases: If the number of shared clauses is at least $t$ then $\Prob{X_A=1 \wedge X_B=1}$ is by roughly a factor of $\eps_m^t$ smaller than $\Ex{X_t}^2$.
+If the shared clauses form a variable-variable-incidence graph with at least two connected components, then there are enough variable appearances pre-defined for $B$ to make $\Prob{X_A=1 \wedge X_B=1}$ sufficiently small.
+The last case is that the shared clauses form only one connected component, which is a lot smaller than $t-1$.
+In that case we have to carefully consider what happens to the central variable of $B$, since this variable appears most times in $B$ and the many appearances take degrees of freedom away from other variables, therefore making $\Prob{X_A=1 \wedge X_B=1}$ small.
+Here, we only show the result for some $\eps_m>1$ so that $m=\eps_m\cdot\left(\sum_{i=1}^n p_i^2\right)^{-1}$.
+For $m\in \omega((\sum_{i=1}^n p_i^2)^{-1})$ it follows by the monotonicity of unsatisfiability as we will see later.